-Teams of two must create a storyboard in response to a brief set by a charity or non-profit organisation, whose name, objectives, strategies and target audience are kept secret until the competition brief is published on 08 September 2020.
+Teams of two must create a storyboard in response to a brief set by Conservation International.
+Entries have closed and the shortlisted teams will be announced at the end of October 2020.
 The shortlisted teams will be asked to film a 60-second video advertisement.

 The Young Spikes Film Competition welcomes Art Directors, Film Makers, Producers and other talents employed in the branded creative communications industry.

 The Young Spikes Film Competition 2021 brief has been created in partnership with Conservation International:

 Three billion people rely on fish for their primary source of animal protein, but we are overfishing about half of all fisheries in the world.
 Climate change is causing oceans to heat up and acidify, shifting fish populations.
 This directly impacts the livelihoods of fishing communities when the source of their income shifts to another region.

 We love our seafood – but how can we ensure that it continues to be featured in our dishes for many years to come?

 About Conservation International

 Conservation International uses science, policy and partnerships to protect the nature that people rely on for food, fresh water and livelihoods.
 Founded in 1987, Conservation International works in more than 30 countries on six continents to ensure a healthy, prosperous planet that supports us all.
 Learn more about Conservation International, the groundbreaking Nature Is Speaking campaign and its series of virtual reality projects: My Africa, Under the Canopy and Valen's Reef.
 Follow Conservation International’s work on our Human Nature blog, Facebook, Twitter, Instagram, and YouTube.